andrebergvind/big-tech-financial-analysis/README.md

 ## Recommendations

-As an investor in this case looking forward to 2023, i would suggest finding the best balance of growth momentum, operational efficiency, and structural safety.
+When considering investing in any of these companies, investors may benefit by evaluating not only profitability and historical growth performance, but also financial risk, market positioning, long-term growth sustainability, and exposure to future technological developments and possibilities.

+SAFEST OPTION
-Investors seeking long-term stability and lower risk may favor Apple or Microsoft due to their strong profitability, scale, and resilient financial performance.
+Investors seeking long-term stability and lower risk may prefer Apple or Microsoft due to their strong profitability, scale, and resilient financial performance.

+HIGH-RISK, HIGH-REWARD
 Growth-oriented investors with higher risk tolerance may view NVIDIA as the most attractive opportunity because of its strong EPS expansion and AI-driven growth potential.

 Risk-averse investors may consider Google due to its strong liquidity position, low leverage, and stable long-term fundamentals.
 Investors should approach Intel cautiously unless pursuing speculative turnaround or value-investing strategies.
 Future investment decisions should also incorporate external factors not included within the dashboard, such as macroeconomic conditions, interest rates, AI market developments, regulatory changes, and future competitive positioning.